Free nationwide shipping on all orders!

 Fonts and Canva

-Export as Print PDF with bleed crop marks.
+Export as Print PDF with bleed crop marks when you are ready to print from Canva.
 For the best resolution, avoid flattening transparency if possible.

 Now Go and Download Your Files!

-Then you can click on ‘Download’ and in the ‘File type’ menu.
+Then you can click on ‘Download’ and select the ‘File type’ menu.
 You’ll want to select ‘Print PDF’.
 Select the checkboxes ‘Flatten PDF’ and ‘Crop Marks and Bleed’ too.
-This converts your design to a raster image which means we can’t edit – but you can as your design will be saved within your Canva account.
+This converts your design to a raster image, which means we can’t edit – but you can, as your design will be saved within your Canva account.

 Additional Canva Tips